counter185/DS4Windows_Scriptable_Lightbar/README.md

 Of course, the app hooks onto a process, so be careful with hooking into online games.

+How to build:
+- Import the Nefarius.ViGEm.Client DLL into the project
+- Set the architecture from "Any CPU" to "x64".
+This is so that we can read 64-bit addresses.

 # Original description below

 # DS4Windows